Minimal

 Battery packs are heavy - (12kg) handle with care and maintain correct posture when moving.

-Place the battery into holding compartment
+Place the battery into the compartment

-Insert the battery
+Fully insert the battery

 Listen for audio queue